evnik/XcodeRN/Xcode12.md

-# Xcode 12 GM Seed Release Notes
+# Xcode 12 Release Notes

 Update your apps to use new features, and test your apps against API changes.

 ## Overview

 Xcode 12 includes SDKs for iOS 14, iPadOS 14, tvOS 14, watchOS 7, and macOS Catalina 10.15.6.
-The Xcode 12 GM seed release supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
+The Xcode 12 release supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
 Xcode 12 requires an Intel-based Mac running macOS Catalina 10.15.4 or later.

 ### General